What Is a Metaphor: Types, Examples and Use in Academic Writing

 Implied Metaphor

-An implied metaphor is an indirect comparison to an idea or object without the phrase literally denoting the metaphor’s vehicle.
+Is an indirect comparison to an idea or object without the phrase literally denoting the metaphor’s vehicle.
 Instead of saying, “X is Y,” you imply that X is like Y because it shows similar characteristics.

 Let’s compare implied metaphor examples to regular metaphors: